ct-js/docs.ctjs.rocks/docs/modding-ctjs/adding-blocks-to-catnip.md

     type: 'code';
     key: string;
 }
-declare interface IBlockPieceArgument { // A chip for a constant value or a reference to an asset
+// A field for a constant value or a computed block declare interface IBlockPieceArgument {
     type: 'argument';
     key: string;
     typeHint: blockArgumentType;